-"I wonder about what you do for fun," he took her wrists and looked her straight in the face.
-"And when's your birthday, anything, or what other songs you like besides the one we danced to in Rome–"
+"I wonder about what you do for fun," he took her wrists and looked her straight in the face, "and when's your birthday or what other songs you like besides the one we danced to in Rome–"

 "I wonder about what you listen to too!"

-"What I mean is...it's like when you have an encrypted firewall and you know the sequence to reconfigure and bypass the IPS system, but you just get so overwhelmed by the endless supply of VPN tunnels that all you end up doing is staring into it like a dream while your 56 seconds run ou–"
+Jack also found a damn little, dry lump in his throat he couldn't extinguish.
+He shook his head.
+"Everything I'm feeling is like... it's like when... okay, when you have an encrypted firewall?
+And you know the sequence to reconfigure and bypass the IPS system, but you just get so overwhelmed by the endless supply of VPN tunnels that all you end up doing is staring into the coding while the algorithms run–"

-"I don't what the heck you're talking about," Tooth breathed.
-Well, actually she did because she'd fixed her friend's computer security by Googling it but that wasn't issue.
-"But...what are you trying to say?"
+"I don't what the heck you're talking about," Well, actually she did because she'd fixed her friend's computer security by Googling it but that wasn't issue.
+"So what are you trying to say?"

 Tooth rubbed her cheeks and tried to stop the guilty blush from rising.
 "I'm not that terrifying!"